shawy006/D_IC/README.md

 The use of **Xilinx Vivado** for **behavioral simulation** and **verification** ensures the correctness of the designs before implementing them on an FPGA.
 This hands-on experience is critical for understanding both **data path** and **control unit design**, as well as performing thorough **functional verification** to meet design specifications.

-Let me know if you need further details or examples!